 Appropriate Vaccine Usage

-This tells you the percent of residents that were administered the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is the percent of patients that were given the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term stay residents that required additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and continence.
+This indicates the percentage of residents that required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile